 General Weaver also issued the following orders to the tank battalions around this time: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

-According to a member of HQ Company, 194th, Gen. King spoke to the men and said, “I’m the man who surrendered you, men.
+According to a member of HQ Co., 194th, Gen. King spoke to the men and said, “I’m the man who surrendered you, men.
 It’s not your fault.”
-He also spoke to the members of B Company, 192nd, and told them something similar.
+He also spoke to the members of the 17th Ordnance Company and B Company, 192nd, and told them something similar.
+King ordered them to surrender and threatened to court-martial anyone who didn’t.
 Gen. King with his two aides, Maj.
-Wade R. Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
+Cothran and Captain Achille C. Tisdelle Jr. got into a jeep carrying a large white flag.
 They were followed by another jeep – also flying another large white flag – with Col. Collier and Maj.
 Hurt in it.
-As the jeeps made their way north, they were strafed and small bombs were dropped by a Japanese plane.
-The drivers of both jeeps managed to avoid the bullets.
+As the jeeps made their way north they were strafed and small bombs were dropped by a Japanese plane.
+The drivers of both jeeps and the jeeps were provided by the tank group and both men managed to avoid the bullets.
 The strafing ended when a Japanese reconnaissance plane ordered the fighter pilot to stop strafing.

 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”